 Make your plan for your child’s curriculum the year before you need it.
 I usually do this around March/April.
 When homeschool conference season starts, everyone will be looking to purchase new books and getting rid of their old ones.

-Make sure you know what you want, it’s price if you bought it new and make your budget.
+Make sure you know what the price is if you bought it new and make your budget.
 How much can you afford and how much will you allocate to each subject.
-If you want to pricey writing program, maybe you’ll need to use a free spelling program.
+If you want a pricey writing program, maybe you’ll need to use a free spelling program.

 Scour the used sale boards and see what you can find.
 Make sure you ask or check which edition of the book the seller is selling.
-Ask what is included so you have everything in writing.
+Ask what is included so you have everything in writing and so that you know it is complete.

-Don’t forget your local used bookstores as well.
+Don’t forget to check your local used bookstores as well.
 If I can find a deal, I don’t care where it comes from.
+I once found a wonderful curriculum at a Salvation army, you never know what people are getting rid of.

-*updated: I forgot to mention Amazon’s used books from third party sellers.
+I forgot to mention Amazon’s used books from third-party sellers.
 I know some people who have received books that were in a horrible state and were refused refunds from the sellers but were reimbursed by Amazon.
 So it’s well worth a look.

 If you are a member of a local homeschool group, there may be other homeschoolers selling used materials as well.
 I’ve found a number of great deals from other mothers selling their old books.
 This way you can make money off your old books so you can buy new ones.

-If I can’t find the item used I always check on Amazon since they have free shipping over $25 or The Book Depository which has free shipping worldwide.
+If I can’t find the item used I always check on Amazon since they have free shipping over $25 or The Book Depository which has free shipping worldwide, also ChristianBooks.com has reasonable prices as well.

 Have fun homeschool shopping!
-Where do you buy your books?
+Where do you buy your used homeschool curriculum?